 The following Anti-Harassment Policy outlines expectations for all those who attend or participate in ASA meetings.
 It reminds ASA meeting participants that all professional academic ethics and norms apply as standards of behavior and interaction at these meetings.

-All participants at ASA meetings are expected to abide by this Anti-Harassment Policy in all meeting venues including ancillary events as well as official and unofficial social
+Expected Behavior.
+All participants at ASA meetings are expected to abide by this Anti-Harassment Policy in all meeting venues including ancillary events as well as official and unofficial social gatherings.

+Unacceptable Behavior.
 Harassment of any participant is unethical behavior under the American Sociological Association Code of Ethics.
-Harassment consists of a single intense and severe act or of multiple persistent or pervasive acts which are demeaning, abusive, offensive, or create a hostile professional or workplace environment.
+Harassment may consist of a single intense and severe act or of multiple persistent or pervasive acts which are demeaning, abusive, or offensive, or create a hostile professional or workplace environment.
 Harassment may include sexual solicitation, physical advance, or verbal or non-verbal conduct that is sexual in nature; it may also include threatening, intimidating, or hostile acts; circulation of written or graphic material that denigrates or shows hostility toward an individual or group; epithets, slurs, or negative stereotyping based on group identity.

-Attendees are encouraged to immediately report instances of harassment during the Annual Meeting to the ASA Executive Officer, Nancy Kidd, at email@example.com, (646) 408-9063 or to the Director of Meeting Services, Michelle Randall, at firstname.lastname@example.org.
-To read the American Sociological Association Code of Ethics in its entirety, visit www.asanet.org and follow the link to “Ethics.”
+Attendees are encouraged to immediately report instances of harassment during the Annual Meeting to the ASA Executive Officer, Nancy Kidd, at firstname.lastname@example.org, (646) 408-9063 or to the Director of Meeting Services, Michelle Randall, at email@example.com.
+Reports will be treated as confidential.
+Violations of this policy may lead to removal from the Annual Meeting.
+To read the American Sociological Association Code of Ethics in its entirety, visit www.asanet.org and follow the link to Ethics.